1703 North Beauregard St.

 This is not a member book.

 MICHAEL F. OPITZ is professor emeritus of reading education at the University of Northern Colorado, where he taught undergraduate and graduate courses.
-An author and literacy consultant, Michael provides inservice and staff development sessions and presents at state and international conferences and also works with elementary school teachers to plan, teach, and evaluate lessons focused on different aspects of literacy.
-He is the author and coauthor of numerous books, articles, and reading programs.
+An author and literacy consultant, Opitz provides inservice and staff development sessions and presents at state and international conferences and also works with elementary school teachers to plan, teach, and evaluate lessons focused on different aspects of literacy.
+Read more

-MICHAEL P. FORD is chair of the Department of Literacy and Language at the University of Wisconsin Oshkosh, where he teaches undergraduate and graduate courses.
-He is a former Title I reading and 1st grade teacher.
-Michael is the author of five books and more than 30 articles.
-He is a senior author of the core reading series LEAD 21.
-Michael has worked with teachers throughout the country.
-His work with the international school network has included staff development presentations in the Middle East, Europe, Africa, South America, and Central America.
+MICHAEL P. FORD, a former Title I reading and 1st grade teacher, is chair of the Department of Literacy and Language at the University of Wisconsin Oshkosh, where he teaches undergraduate and graduate courses.
+Ford is the author of five books and more than 30 articles, and is senior author of the core reading series LEAD 21.
+He has worked with teachers both throughout the U.S. and in the Middle East, Europe, Africa, South America, and Central America.
+Read more

 assessment | educational policy | student engagement | student motivation | teacher motivation